 North Brunswick is a decidedly white-collar town, with fully 85.11% of the workforce employed in white-collar jobs, well above the national average.
 Overall, North Brunswick is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in North Brunswick who work in office and administrative support (14.89%), management occupations (10.99%), and sales jobs (10.34%).

 Also of interest is that North Brunswick has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in North Brunswick, however, is that residents on average have to contend with a long commute, spending on average 32.17 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Like elsewhere in America, most people in North Brunswick use a private automobile to get to work.
 But notably, a substantial number of North Brunswick‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The per capita income in North Brunswick in 2010 was $34,081, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $136,324 for a family of four.
+The per capita income in North Brunswick in 2010 was $33,656, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $134,624 for a family of four.
 However, North Brunswick contains both very wealthy and poor people as well.

 The most common language spoken in North Brunswick is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Other Asian languages.